-From fresh, certified organic produce in its CSA shares to antibiotic-free, pasture raised beef, local eggs, and pasture-raised pork, The farm is led to serve high quality, wholesome food to its Kentucky neighbors and esteemed visitors.
+From fresh, certified organic produce to antibiotic-free, pasture raised beef, local eggs, and pasture-raised pork, The farm is led to serve high quality, wholesome food to its Kentucky neighbors and esteemed visitors.
 To eat well is to live well.

 The legacy of Ashbourne Farms is built on its agricultural tradition, from its early days breeding Shorthorn cattle to its history as a notable Inn that served some of the original farm-to-table cuisines.
 With the passage of time came an even deeper understanding of the oft-misused phrase.
 Here, it is tied to the importance of responsibly raised animals, sustainably grown produce, and the utmost care for the land.